E1. Geometric and Spatial Reasoning

 Prerequisites

-In Grade 1, students sort three-dimensional objects according to observable attributes (e.g., three-dimensional objects that roll, slide, have the same number of edges) and gradually sort them according to geometric attributes and properties.
+In Grade 1, students sort three-dimensional objects according to observable attributes (for example, three-dimensional objects that roll, slide, have the same number of edges) and gradually sort them according to geometric attributes and properties.
 To complete the activity, the student must be able to:

 • identify the cube, sphere, cone, cylinder, prisms and pyramids;